Click below to watch the podcast 'My son was killed in a terror attack'

 What We Do

-There is no feeling quite like knowing you have made a difference to someones life.
+There is no feeling quite like knowing you've made a difference to someones life.

 1000’s of Yoni Jesner Award students have given 100’s of 1000’s of hours of their time - You Can Too!